Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-RomanGAnker/README.md

 ### v0.3
 v0.3 Is a small game that uses RNG to determine who wins, a player wins after getting a score of 2.
 Button AB will display current score.

+### v0.4
+v0.4 Is an alternate version of Rock, Paper, Scissors called "Bunny, Carrot, Gun".
+Shaking the Microbit will initialize one of the 3 potential options.

 **[etc.]**

 ## Designs